Honeywell auxiliary power unit

-Honeywell auxiliary power units are a series of gas turbine Auxiliary power units (APU) made by Honeywell Aerospace.
+Honeywell auxiliary power units are a series of gas turbine auxiliary power units (APU) made by Honeywell Aerospace.
 Honeywell started manufacturing APUs in the early 1950s and since then they can be found on many aircraft.
 Over the years Honeywell have produced more than 95,000 APUs and more than 36,000 are still in service.

 In 2018 Honeywell had a 65% share of the airliner APU market and is the sole supplier for the Airbus A350, the Boeing 777 and single-aisle airliners: the Boeing 737 MAX, Airbus A220 (formerly Bombardier CSeries), Comac C919, Irkut MC-21 and Airbus A320neo after Airbus removed the Hamilton Sundstrand APS3200 option.
 Pratt & Whitney Canada (P&WC) claims the remaining 35% of the APU market with the Airbus A380, Boeing 787 and Boeing 747-8.

 Variants

 131 Series

-The 131-9D initially was designed for the McDonnell Douglas MD-90 series; the 131-9B became standard equipment on Boeing 737NG; the 131-9A on the Airbus A320 family and Airbus A220 (formerly Bombardier C-Series).
+The 131-9D initially was designed for the McDonnell Douglas MD-90 series; the 131-9B became standard equipment on Boeing 737NG; the 131-9A on the Airbus A320 family.
+The 131-9C has entered service aboard the Airbus A220 (formerly Bombardier C-Series).
 The 131 Series uses a two-stage axial turbine and a single generator which starts the APU.